jdbugs/TheInvitation/docs/ENGINE.md

 emission it checks the average response length against the desired target:

-* When replies grow too long, it gently lengthens the wait between responses and trims the composer’s layering.
+* When replies grow too long, it gently lengthens the wait between responses and allows the weave to metabolise toward architectures with fewer shards.
-* When replies feel thin, it accelerates the pacing and allows richer layering.
+* When replies feel thin, it accelerates the pacing and invites richer layering.
-* If the average drifts consistently in either direction, the tuner can shift the weave’s architecture (e.g. from `constellation` to `oracle`) to explore a different expressive mode.
+* If the average drifts consistently in either direction, the tuner nudges the weave, which may migrate to a different architecture or adjust its oracle weighting.

-These adjustments respect the guardrails defined in the configuration file, ensuring the system remains calm even while it morphs.
+Silence responses are scheduled with a unique token; new participant input cancels the pending task so silence never speaks over a fresh offering.

 ## Oracle Client — optional local model